Terms

 d.
 Improper Use of Drugs and Medicine Policy; and

 e.
-Complaints, Disputes and Discipline Policy
+Complaints, Disputes and Discipline Policy;

-(g) Participant means a person who is registered, or entitled to participate, in an Australian Hockey Organisation Activity
+(g) Participant means a person who is registered, or entitled to participate, in an Australian Hockey

-(h) Regional Association means those regional or metropolitan hockey associations which are members of, or affiliated to a Member Association.
+(h) Regional Association means those regional or metropolitan hockey associations which are members of or

 a.
 Relevant AHO’s constitution;

 c.
-Hockey Australia Code of Conduct;
+HA Code of Conduct;

 d.
-Hockey Australia Social Media Policy; and
+HA Social Media Policy; and

 e.
-Hockey Australia Concussion Policy
+Hockey Australia Concussion Policy;

-(j) You, Your or Yourself means you, and any child or young person under 18 upon whose behalf you register with an Australian Hockey Organisation, and accept these terms and conditions, where the context so permits.
+(j) You,Your or Yourself means you, and any child or young person under 18 upon whose behalf you register with an AHO, and accept these Terms, where the context so permits.

 Compliance with Rules